 Senior Personal Banker Salary

 Average Senior Personal Bankers in the United States make around $17.98 per hour.
 Compensation for this group is mainly affected by the particular firm, but career duration and location are influential factors as well.
 The majority of individuals in this role claim moderate levels of job satisfaction.
 Most get medical and dental insurance, and a strong majority get vision plans, too.
 Female Senior Personal Bankers are more common than men among those who completed the survey; more than half (67 percent) are women.
-The figures in this overview were provided by individuals who took PayScale's salary questionnaire.

 Job Description for Senior Personal Banker

 A senior personal banker's role is centered around customer service.
 They work at the banking facility, helping gain new customers, maintain relationships with current clients, and promote banking products such as checking accounts, credit cards, and loans.
 This position requires the personal banker to have excellent customer service skills (both in person and on the phone).
 Experience with electronic communications is also important, as many customer service interactions occur through email.Read More...

 It is expected that the senior personal banker can come up with effective solutions to gain and maintain clientele; this includes following up with customers to gain an understanding of their level of satisfaction and to discover potential areas for improvement.
 The senior personal banker must also be able to perform teller duties.
 Often, they also have recordkeeping tasks as well.
 The senior personal banker may be entrusted with other duties such as opening and closing security boxes and the bank as well.

 The minimum education requirement for this position is generally a high school diploma or equivalent, though a bachelor’s degree is often preferred.
 This position generally requires relevant experience as well.